Explorer reports addition

-TLDR: loadforge-cli is a command-line tool that integrates LoadForge load testing with Git and CI/CD workflows, allowing users to manage tests, sync configurations, and automate runs directly from their repositories using GitHub Actions, making load testing a seamless part of development processes.
+TLDR: Loadforge-cli is a Git-first command-line tool that integrates LoadForge load testing directly into your repository and CI/CD workflow, allowing you to sync tests, manage runs, and automate processes using GitHub Actions without a global installation.

 We’re excited to release loadforge-cli — a simple, powerful command-line tool that lets you manage LoadForge tests, hosts, and runs directly from your repository and CI/CD.